liftek22/ROB-GY-6413-project/README.md

 PROBLEM:  Had crossed out all windows.
 Now could not bring them in from View etc.
 SOLUTION: Tools --> Restore Layout.
 Restores the four main windows.

+Following this video: https://www.youtube.com/watch?v=luyg3plGujg ('Introduction to webots: how to install and run your first simulation in 10 min | Webots Tutorial 1' by Kajal Gada).
+Played around with the ball hitting the robot in different ways.
+The Physics set up is so good, when I had a large ball it didn't roll around too much.
+But I saw the tutorial video's ball rolling around quite a lot after falling from a high initial position, so I made my ball smaller like the one in the tutorial.
+Fun to make it hit the epuck robot or make the epuck robot hit the ball.
+The e-puck robot even kind of  tilts a bit, as the ball falls down from it!